Vegan Scottish Skirlie, otherwise known as 'poor-mans haggis', is a tasty, nutritious, economical dish.

 Ingredients

-- 200 grams pinhead oatmeal otherwise known as steel-cut oatmeal
+- 200 grams pinhead oatmeal [also known as steel-cut oatmeal, or medium oatmeal in Scotland]

-- 1 teaspoon dried mixed herbs or dried thyme.
-Or use fresh herbs.
+- 1 teaspoon dried mixed herbs [or dried thyme or fresh thyme leaves]

 - 2 tablespoons vegan butter